siliconcompiler/siliconcompiler/docs/tutorials/zerosoc.rst

   chip.add('asic', 'macrolib', libname)

-Finally, it's a good idea to specify the "type" of a macro libray in order to distinguish it from the technology target-defined standard cell library used for automated place and route.
+Finally, it's a good idea to specify the "type" of a macro library in order to distinguish it from the technology target-defined standard cell library used for automated place and route.
 The standard type for a macro library is "component"::